jeerox3/Farm-UI/README.md

 # Farm-UI
-This is a Farm UI used for our Capstone project
+This is a Farm UI used for our Capstone project!